slint-ui/slint/docs/reference/src/language/syntax/types.md

 -  **`with_alpha(alpha: float) -> brush`**

     Returns a new color with the alpha value set to `alpha` (between 0 and 1)

+- **`to-hsv()->{hue: float, saturation: float, value: float}`**

+    Returns a struct with the fields in the HSV colorspace.
+    Hue is between 0 and 360 while saturation and value are between 0 and 1.

 ### Linear Gradients